zhuqingzhang/MSOC-S-IKF/README.md

 The folder 'ov_rimsckf' is the main body of MSOC-S-IKF, where we implemented a right-invariant EKF version of Open-VINS, and the right-invriant EKF vins is combined with the Schmidt EKF and the Observability-Constraint technique to get our MSOC-S-IKF.

-The folder 'ov_msckf' contains a extended version of  the original Open-VINS, where we implemented a Schmidt EKF for  map-based visual inertial localization.
+The folder 'ov_msckf' contains an extended version of  the original Open-VINS, where we implemented a Schmidt EKF for  map-based visual inertial localization.
 This block can be used as a baseline to compared with the 'ri_msckf'.

 The folder 'matches' provides feature matching information between the query sequences and the maps on  different [used dataset](#dataset) .